frida-al/E4_DemonstrationOfProgrammingParadigm/README.md

 ---
 # Context & Description

 For this evidence, I have chosen to work with a Leetcode problem using the Logic Paradigm and Prolog Language.
-I chose to work with Leetcode because, in my experience, companies more often than not choose to use this kind of problems for interviews.
+I chose to work with Leetcode because, in my experience, companies more often than not choose to use this kind of problems for technical interviews.
+I have found really helpful to study them for these interviews.

 I will be working on the problem '350.
 Intersection of two arrays II', which states the following: